jdevinney/bale_old/src/other_serial/C/README.md

 LD_LIBRARY_PATH and LDFLAGS variables.

 ## Testing
 For bale 3.0 we have started using pytest for the unit testing.
+This requires python3.
 One can run the test specified in file ``tests/test_all.py`` by hand with the command:

 ```
     pytest -s
 ```
-For more details on how to modify the tests see [pytest](pytest.md)
+You can also edit the file `tests/test_all.py` to add or modify the tests that are run.

 ## Documentation
 serial_C is documented using Doxygen.